Security-Onion-Solutions/securityonion-docs/attack-navigator.rst

 Configuration
 -------------
-Navigator configuration can be found at ``/opt/so/conf/navigator/``.
+Navigator reads its configuration from ``/opt/so/conf/navigator/``.
+However, please keep in mind that if you make any changes here they may be overwritten since the config is managed with :ref:`salt`.

 More Information
 ----------------